muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 type, which can be considered essential for round tripping source code that better resembles what the programmer wrote.

-## Kit / Multi-Level Tuple
+## Kit

-A **Kit** value is a general purpose arbitrarily-large ordered heterogeneous collection of named *multi-level attributes*, such that for any 2 multi-level attributes neither's *multi-level attribute name* is a leading sub-sequence of the other's, which explicitly does not represent any kind of thing in particular, and is simply the sum of its multi-level attributes.
-A multi-level attribute is conceptually a name-asset pair, the name being used to look up the multi-level attribute in a **Kit**.
+A **Kit** value is a general purpose arbitrarily-large ordered heterogeneous collection of named *attributes*, such that no 2 attributes have the same *attribute name*, which explicitly does not represent any kind of thing in particular, and is simply the sum of its attributes.
-A *multi-level attribute name* is a semiqualified program identifier and is conceptually a nonempty sequence of character string that is not a **Nesting** value.
-In the general case each multi-level attribute of a **Kit** is of a distinct data type, though multiple multi-level attributes often have the same type.
+An attribute is conceptually a name-asset pair, the name being used to look up the attribute in a **Kit**.
+An *attribute name* is an unqualified program identifier and is conceptually a character string that is not a **Text** value.
+In the general case each attribute of a **Kit** is of a distinct data type, though multiple attributes often have the same type.

+A **Duo** value is also characterized by a **Tuple** but that its collection of attributes is ordered rather than unordered.

 The **Kit** possrep is an idiomatic generalization of a discrete heterogeneous collection, such that any given MUON syntax can choose to just